noahsub/noahsub/README.md

 ## Hi, I'm Noah
-I'm a computer scientist passionate about cybersecurity.
-I specialize in creating privacy-preserving machine learning solutions and developing high-performance tools across various domains including, but not limited to 3D graphics, AI, and secure infrastructure.
+I'm a developer passionate about cybersecurity.
+I specialize in creating privacy-preserving machine learning solutions and developing high-performance tools across domains, including 3D graphics, AI, and secure infrastructure.

 - Currently working as a Graduate Research Assistant with the [University of Guelph's AI Security Lab](https://www.aisecurity.uoguelph.ca/people/) to develop machine learning models that generate high-quality synthetic healthcare datasets.
 - Completing my Master's degree in Cybersecurity and Threat Intelligence at the University of Guelph.